Achievable logoAchievable logo

 Non-concurrent/Excess

 ACV is defined more specifically as replacement cost minus depreciation.
-Depreciation is the reduction in the value of property over time due to:

 Most property insurance policies protect the insured’s property only.
 Such contracts are referred to as mono-line policies.
 If casualty or liability protection is also provided under the same contract, a multiple-line policy has been created.

-Liability or casualty insurance protects an insured against injury or damage claims made by another party.
+Liability (or casualty) insurance protects an insured against injury or damage claims made by another party.
 An insured may have legal liability as a result of:

 • Negligence